-A Community Development cost equivalent to 1.5% of the direct mining and milling cost is earmarked to fund the activities that are embodied in the Social Development and Management Program of the company.
+A Community Development cost equivalent to 1.5 % of the operating cost is earmarked to fund the activities that are embodied in the Social Development and Management Program of the company.

 16.6.4.10.
 Excise Tax and Business Tax